Whenever a homework file is handed in, please label it in the following manner:

 It's important that you organize your scene using sensible hierarchies (i.e., groupings and display layers) and labels.
 Try to get used to working with these in the Outliner and Layer Editor.

-2) You will hand in your scene files as well as the 3 digital image files.
+2) You will hand in your scene files as well as the image plane files.
 I will look for the image planes in your scenes.

 3) Render out a top, side, and detail view of your scene as well (as tifs) and hand them in.
-I Images should be scanned in at 72 or 96 dpi, and roughly sized at 600 x 800 ppi.
+Images should be scanned in at 72 or 96 dpi, and roughly sized at 768 x 1024 ppi.

-Filling out the Still Life with Materials Environment: Using techniques of Polygon and poly proxy mudding continue to fill out your complex environment.
+StoryBoard: Continue to fill out your complex environment.
 You should be building an environment (or an object in a specific context) that relates a full experience.
-As such, this assignment requires that you not only pay attention to rendering large spaces, but also to modeling/ rendering those detailed areas that bring that place to life and make it specific to your imagination and design aesthetic (i.e., anything but generic).
-In your environment you should include models previously created for Still Life with Material, but ONLY as a starting to the work for this assignment - I expect to see the space and objects in it as not just recognizable, but detailed now.
-For this assignment, at least 4 completed new models (not just primitives or stand ins).
+As such, this assignment requires that you not only pay attention to rendering large spaces, but also to modeling/ rendering those detailed areas that bring that place to life and make it specific to your imagination and design aesthetic.
+In your environment you should include models previously created for Still Life with Material, but ONLY as a starting to the work for this assignment.
+The space and objects in it should be not just recognizable, but detailed now.
+For this assignment, at least 4 completed models (not just primitives or stand ins).
 The full background "setting" of your scene should be clear.
 Put in a billboard background (textured poly plane) or textured dome.
-Use depth of field in your renders.
+Use depth of field in your renders if the scene is very large in virtual scale.
 Make 12 renders (in TIF or TGA format, alpha channel off if not needed) that will now serve as the storyboard or 'key frames" of your final camera fly through.
 Consider how you introduce the space/ objects to your audience through interesting camera work.
-Post your storyboard to the google+ class circle and hand it in into the class drop folder.

 • Use one of these storyboard templates, complete with comments describing the scene / shot contents.